Please note that the pipe bridge at :26 has been removed and is no longer part of the race course.

 Head of the Oklahoma Race Course Map [Download]

 The starting positions for the head race events will be seeded to ensure safe and fair racing.
-Race seeders will consult the results from 2016.
-Events canceled due to weather in 2016 will be based off of 2015 results.
+Race seeders will consult the results from 2017.
 All other starting positions will be assigned according to a random draw.
 OGE NightSprints Seeding.

 RACE BIBS/BOW MARKERS